lukem/pyrediff/README.md

 ## pyrediff

-`pyrediff` is a Python script to perform pattern-aware comparison of PATTERN and OUTPUT to remove blocks that don't differ if a given [Python regular expression](https://docs.python.org/2/library/re.html) (*pyre*) line in `PATTERN` matches the equivalent line in `OUTPUT`.
+`pyrediff` is a Python script to perform pattern-aware comparison of `PATTERN` and `OUTPUT` files to remove blocks that don't differ if a given [Python regular expression](https://docs.python.org/2/library/re.html) (*pyre*) line in `PATTERN` matches the equivalent line in `OUTPUT`.